Madhur96/madhur96.github.io/gsoc19.md

 There was already some work done on this plugin by Maxime "pep."
 Buquet.
 So, I continued my implementation on the same work.

 This plugin can be helpful when someone remember some part of a past message but don't remember when the message happened or there are too many messages in the buffer to scrollback.
-Using /lastlog with the 'search keyword' as an argument, messages with that word in them can be found.
+Using "/lastlog" with the "searched keyword" as an argument, messages with that word in them can be found.

 Issue on which I worked: [#2950](https://lab.louiz.org/poezio/poezio/issues/2950).